Iambian/VANISH/ReadMe.md

 About
 -----
-Project VANISH is a partial emulation layer that helps facilitate the execution of old games designed for the TI-83 Plus by providing an environment similar to that of the real machine.
+Project VANISH is an environment that helps facilitate the execution of old games designed for the TI-83 Plus by providing a memory layout, contents, and base code similar to that of a real TI-83 Plus running a stock operating system.
 With minimal tweaks, many assembly programs and games will be able to run on the TI-84 Plus CE.

 Motivation
 ----------